UFOs Debunked: Why Aliens Are Not Visiting Earth

 The Milky Way Galaxy is huge, and stars and planets are very, very far apart.
 Governed by physics as we know it, it would take years, decades or centuries to get to even the closest habitable planets.
 At this point, you might be thinking that your favorite science-fiction action heroes have been lying to us a bit.

-Of course this leaves out the possibility that an alien race has discovered technology that we don’t yet understand.
+Of course, this leaves out the possibility that an alien race has discovered technology that we don’t yet understand.
 Even some earthling scientists are warming to the idea that it may be possible to “warp” space, thus shortening the distance between two points.
 Not only does this redeem your sci-fi heroes, but it is also one way to explain how UFOs could travel such long distances in a reasonable amount of time.

 Still, would aliens really travel so far just to visit the Earth?
 They aren’t stealing our resources, kidnapping our people in massive numbers or invading our planet.
 Whatever the reason they may have come, it hardly seems worth such a lengthy trip, if the trip is even possible at all.

 Are Aliens Really Visiting Earth?

 In closing, there are a couple of interesting points to be made about the UFO phenomenon, first concerning whether or not UFOs are real.
 The answer is yes, UFOs exist.
-Whether sighted by human eyes or by radar, there are many reports of unidentified flying objects, flying humanoids and other strange phenomenon that can’t be explained.
+Whether sighted by human eyes or by radar, there are many reports of unidentified flying objects, flying humanoids and other strange phenomena that can’t be explained.
 But it’s a leap of logic to assume they are of alien origin when there are other plausible causes.

 The question is: Are they here, or are they still out there?